Last Updated on June 27, 2022 by Laura Turner

-Kathie M. Horrace-Voigt, DO, is a locum tenens practicing rural medicine She has worked at in AK, NV, TX, MT, CO, and OR.
+Kathie M. Horrace-Voigt, DO, is a locum tenens practicing rural medicine, she has worked in AK, NV, TX, MT, CO, and OR.
 She and her family reside in Oregon.

 When did you first decide to become a doctor?
 Why?